-We are therefore satisfied that the Administrative Law Judge in this case was not bound by the prior findings in Jahr's unemployment benefits proceeding, and thus the Superior Court's order upholding the OEA's decision was proper.
+We are therefore satisfied that the Administrative Law Judge in this case was not bound by the prior findings in Jahr's unemployment benefits proceeding.

-Having concluded that the Superior Court was correct in determining that the OEA did not err in undertaking an independent analysis of Jahr's termination, we turn to the remaining question of whether the OEA's decision to uphold Jahr's termination was proper.
+Having concluded that the OEA did not err in undertaking an independent analysis of Jahr's termination, we turn to the remaining question of whether the OEA's decision to uphold Jahr's termination was proper.